UEFA EURO 2020 draw: a success story for Romanian football | Inside UEFA

 Where will the matches take place?

-Bucharest's distinctive boulevards, based on their Parisian equivalents, will lead fans to the 54,000-capacity National Arena – the stage for three group matches and a round of 16 fixture at EURO 2020.
+Bucharest's distinctive boulevards, based on their Parisian equivalents, will lead fans to the 54,000-capacity National Arena Bucharest – the setting for three group matches and a round of 16 fixture at UEFA EURO 2020.

 Rebuilt between 2007 and 2011, the stadium's facilities have been further improved for EURO 2020, providing easier access for people with disabilities and dedicated spaces for the visually impaired.

-The old stadium was famous for hosting one of Romania's biggest achievements in the UEFA European Championship – a single-goal defeat of then World champions Italy in a 1983 qualifier.
-Next summer's tournament will create history-making moments for the new ground's rollcall of footballing memories.
+The old stadium had been famous for hosting one of Romania's biggest achievements in the UEFA European Championship – a single-goal defeat of then world champions Italy in a 1983 qualifier.
+Next summer's tournament will create history-making moments for the new ground's rollcall of memories.

 How are both city and country gearing up for next summer?

-Many of the volunteers will work at fan zones located around Bucharest's city centre, with the most important fan zone located in Constitution Square in the shadow of the Palace of the Parliament – one of the world's largest buildings.
-"Our partners at the City Hall of Bucharest will build fabulous fans zones," says Mr Burleanu.
+Many of the volunteers will work at fan zones spread around Bucharest city centre, with the most important fan zone located in Constitution Square in the shadow of the Palace of the Parliament – one of the world's largest buildings.
+"Our partners at the City Hall of Bucharest will build fabulous fans zones," said Mr Burleanu.
 "It will be the longest-running street festival ever held in Romania."

-The FRF has selected national sporting heroes to act as EURO 2020 ambassadors.
+Meanwhile, the FRF has selected national sporting heroes to act as its EURO 2020 ambassadors.
 Miodrag Belodedici, Gabriela Szabo and Dorinel Munteanu will use their status to help raise public awareness both of the tournament and the opportunities to play football in Romania, regardless of age, gender or ability.

 How will UEFA EURO 2020 contribute to the development of Romanian football?

-Before a ball has even been kicked at EURO 2020, the European Championship has already helped lay the foundations for the current surge in participation across youth, men's and women's football in Romania.
-Since 2004, UEFA has channelled revenue from previous EURO tournaments to support associations' own investments in modernising the sporting infrastructure.
+Before a ball has even been kicked at EURO 2020, the UEFA European Championship has already helped lay foundations for the current surge in participation across youth, men's and women's football in Romania.
+Since 2004, UEFA has channelled revenue from past EURO tournaments into supporting associations' own investments towards modernising the sporting infrastructure.

-Most of UEFA's funding to the FRF is distributed through UEFA's HatTrick programme, launched in 2004 to redistribute a significant proportion of UEFA European Championship revenue to Europe's 55 national associations.
-Now, one of the largest solidarity and development initiatives in sport, HatTrick targets three goals:
+Most of UEFA's funding to the FRF is distributed via UEFA's HatTrick assistance programme, launched in 2004 to redistribute a significant proportion of UEFA European Championship revenue to Europe's 55 national associations.
+Now one of the largest solidarity and development initiatives in sport, HatTrick targets three goals:

 - investment funding